cnnrbrn/noob-nerds-content/javascript/objects/uncaught-type-error.md

 ######

 Rewrite the line of code above so that the username property is retrieved from the correct property.
+Use dot notation.

 ~~javascript objects uncaughtTypeError~~

 <nav>
-    <a href="/javascript/objects/undefined">Back</a>
+    <a href="/javascript/objects/uncaught-reference-error">Back</a>
 	  <a href="/javascript/objects/optional-chaining" class="next">Optional chaining</a>
 </nav>